digital-asset/daml/docs/source/tools/auth-middleware/oauth2.rst

 - ``DAML_CLIENT_ID``
 - ``DAML_CLIENT_SECRET``

-The authorization middleware assumes that the OAuth 2.0 provider issues JWT access tokens.
+The auth middleware assumes that the OAuth 2.0 provider issues JWT access tokens.
 The ``/auth`` endpoint will validate the token, if available, and ensure that it grants the requested claims.
-The authorization middleware accepts the same command-line flags as the :ref:`Daml Sandbox <sandbox-authorization>` to define the public key for token validation.
+The auth middleware accepts the same command-line flags as the :ref:`Daml Sandbox <sandbox-authorization>` to define the public key for token validation.

 Request Templates
 *****************

 The exact format of OAuth 2.0 requests may vary between providers.
 Furthermore, the mapping from Daml ledger claims to OAuth 2.0 scopes is defined by the IAM operator.
-For that reason OAuth 2.0 requests made by authorization middleware can be configured using user defined `Jsonnet <https://jsonnet.org/>`_ templates.
+For that reason OAuth 2.0 requests made by auth middleware can be configured using user defined `Jsonnet <https://jsonnet.org/>`_ templates.
 Templates are parameterized configurations expressed as top-level functions.

 Authorization Request